3 Reasons Environmental Activists Should Get an Environmental MBA

 Reason #1: Business leaders have the power to make environmentally-conscious decisions

 In order to achieve sustainable development, we need healthy businesses.
 If you’re an environmental activist with a desire to change the world for the better, it’s time to engage with the power of business and use the world of sustainable business to create regenerative ripples of growth and health across all sectors and communities.

 In a piece written for Sustainability: The Journal of Record, Dr. Eban Goodstein, founder of the MBA in Sustainability at Bard College, talks about power networks and how they relate to sustainability efforts:

 “Alan Atkission says sustainability professionals need to “play with power.”
 Note his triple meaning: play with power (be creative and have fun in the work you do); play with power (don’t waste your career time or your network building with people who don’t have power); and play with power (bring your own power to the game).”

-In an interview with the Harvard Business Review, Doug McMillon, CEO of Walmart, clearly outlined the business case for companies who are ramping up their sustainability effort: “increasing competitive advantage, spurring technological innovation, inspiring brand loyalty, and increasing employee engagement.”
+In an interview with the Harvard Business Review, Doug McMillon, CEO of Walmart, clearly outlined the business case for companies ramping up their sustainability effort: “increasing competitive advantage, spurring technological innovation, inspiring brand loyalty, and increasing employee engagement.”

 The march toward the green economy of the future is not inevitable.
-It needs to be led by smart, driven women and men who understand how to look at a sustainability challenge and see a business opportunity, who want to create positive value through business not simply minimize negative impact, who can out-market and out-strategize the traditional business professional but who do it all for the sake of the common good.
+It needs to be led by smart, driven people who understand how to look at a sustainability challenge and see a business opportunity, who want to create positive value through business not simply minimize negative impact, who can out-market and out-strategize the traditional business professional but who do it all for the sake of the common good.

-To learn more about Bard's MBA in Sustainability and the career options available for aspiring environmentalists, check out our Career Guide.
+At Bard, our sustainability programs were created to help train the next generation of sustainable leaders.
+To learn more about Bard's MBA in Sustainability, any of our other programs, or the career options available for aspiring environmental activists, check out our career guide.